Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Appendix: Supplemental case studies

 \subsection{Fatalities in Epidemics}

 We now study the number of fatalities caused by outbreaks of bacterial, viral, and parasitic diseases (epidemics).
-A dataset for this, with 1,368 events covering the period from 1900 to 2015, was provided by \cite{CRED}.
+A dataset for this, with 1,285 events covering the period from 1900 to 2024, was provided by The International Disaster Database (EM-DAT).
 The dataset excludes, and in some case provides only national fatalities for, pandemic events (spanning multiple countries).
-Thus the dataset was complemented with the well known Spanish (1918), Asian (1957), and Hong Kong (1968) Influenza pandemics, which each caused in excess of 1 million fatalities \cite{Potter}.
-Further, the 2009 H1N1 ``Swine'' influenza pandemic, which was estimated to cause upwards of 150,000 fatalities \cite{Simonsen}, was also included.
+Thus the dataset was complemented with Spanish (1918), Asian (1957), and Hong Kong (1968) influenza pandemics, which each caused in excess of 1 million fatalities \citep{Potter}; the 2009 H1N1 `Swine' influenza pandemic, which was estimated to cause upwards of 150,000 fatalities \citep{Simonsen}; and the COVID-19 pandemic, which has led to more than 7 million fatalities globally according to the World Health Orgnization (WHO), as of the writing of this paper.
 All epidemics and pandemics will be simply referred to as events.

 From Panel (a) of Fig.~\ref{fig:scatter}, it is clear that over time the dataset has become more complete, in particular for small event sizes.
-Further, in the period from 1900-1960, 13 events have more than 10,000 fatalities (0.21 per year), whereas in the period from 1960-2015, only 1 such event does (0.02 per year).
+Further, in the period from 1900-1980, 15 events had more than 10,000 fatalities (0.19 per year), whereas in the period from 1980-2024, only 2 such event (H1N1 and COVID) occurred (less than 0.05 per year).
 Notwithstanding potential changes in the true frequency of events, this is obviously a highly significant difference.
 These historical extreme events -- Influenzas, Bubonic plagues, Cholera, etc. -- have largely been eradicated through sanitation, vaccines and antibiotics.

 Considering the period from 1900 onwards, many changes have occurred that should have influenced both the incidence and severity of events.
 Due to data incompleteness, the rate of events cannot be studied.